fillip1984/locutus/README.md

 - [x] Figure out how to import files from elsewhere (AudioBookShelf Apis to the rescue)
 - [x] Figure out how to distribute without app store (--local and internal/ad hoc distribution, apple developer subscription required)
 - [ ] Figure out how to get it to play in the background
+  - [?] - I think I have to also include expo-audio and set app.json expo-audio -> enableBackgroundPlayback to true???
 - [x] Figure out how to integrate into Apple now playing experiences
 - [x] Figure out how to integrate into Apple lock screen
 - [x] Figure out how to integrate with Apple Carplay